HuYuxin/CIS565FinalProjectCesiumSnow/Milestone2.md

 **Snow Falling Particles As Post Processing Layer**

 * We tried to integrate the snow falling particles we implemented in shader toy in our last milestone(https://github.com/HuYuxin/CIS565FinalProjectCesiumSnow/blob/YuxinBranch/Mileston1.md) as a post processing layer to our snow accumulated rendering.
 As a simple test we implemented the ray marching and snow rendering inside snow material.
 To test we temporarily turned snow flake color from white to red.
-It may look weird that you only see red color mountain instead of red color snow flake for now, but we will bring the snowflake to screen soon :)
+It may look weird that you only see red color mountain instead of red color snow flake for now.
+The reason we had red mountain is that: first, I coded inside the wrong shader.
+I should add snow falling effect in the fragment shader, but I added it in the "snow material shader".
+Therefore, the snow falling effect is only rendered on the material texture of the terrain rather than on the screen.
+Currently I am working on adding the effect in the real fragment shader "GlobeFS.glsl" file, and the snow falling effect is coming soon.

 ![](/image/mile2_1.jpg)